 Offering clear air, natural scenery, and a calm atmosphere not found in the city, this area of onsen in Kyoto also has a reputation for quality, mineral-filled springs with the ability to adjust hormone imbalances.

-The entire month of November is the best time to see the autumn leaves at Yunohana Onsen.
+Best time to visit in Autumn: The entire month of November is the best time to see the autumn leaves at Yunohana Onsen.

 You will definitely want to experience the “hidden mountain hot spring,” a private open-air bath at the end of a scenic footpath.